-So, since SSS come from different continents, backgrounds and walks of life, you can imagine how very different each one may be from his or her peers, even if they all speak the same native tongue.
-You’ll find different perspectives and linguistic issues arising from different students, based on the origin of their Spanish knowledge.
+So you can imagine how very different each one may be from their peers, even if they all speak the same native language.

-3. They Take Pride in Their Countries, Not so Much in Their English Skills
+3. They Take Pride in Their Countries But Not in Their English Skills

 You could also have them write reports, create posters or give presentations on their favorite aspects of their countries and cultures.
 They’ll love having the opportunity to share their personal knowledge!

-First of all, it’s actually the opposite!
-SSS sound quite charming when speaking English.
-Spanish accents are lovely, even when they make their way into English.
-It’s worth telling your students that they don’t sound ridiculous if they’re feeling self-conscious, and that Americans (among others) will simply love their Spanish accents in English.
+Tell your students that they don’t sound ridiculous if they’re feeling self-conscious and that Americans (among others) will simply love their Spanish accents in English.

 5. They Appreciate It If You Can Speak Some Spanish

-While teaching English in Asia, I came to realize that my students lacked fluency and confidence skills, but made up for it with their grammar and syntax skills.
-We’ve got the opposite case in other parts of the world, especially in Europe and the Americas, and especially with SSS.
+While teaching English in Asia, I came to realize that my students lacked fluency and confidence skills, but made up for it with their grammar and syntax.

 This inclination towards speaking is actually quite helpful for them.
 It’s a good quality to have in life and language learning.